How much do international calls from the UK cost?

 We’ll also look at the add-ons from major networks that give you an allowance of overseas calls for an additional monthly outlay.

-And we’ll look at the pros and cons of Wi-Fi calling services, such as Skype or WhatsApp, which let you make calls using 4G or 5G allowance.
+We’ll also examine the pros and cons of Wi-Fi calling services, such as Skype or WhatsApp, which allow you to make calls using your 4G or 5G allowance.

 Looking for advice about using your phone abroad instead?
 Take a look at our guide to roaming charges.